eoos-systems/eoos-projects/README.md

 #### Integrate Git Baranches

 To be sure any system depending changes made correctly we have to build and to test them on all operating systems EOOS is being developed for.
 To simplify this process, we have created the `Integrate.py` script that does all for you on a host operating system it runs on.

 **NOTE:** Run CMD in *Run as administrator* mode to be able to install EOOS on Windows and execute the commads below.

+**NOTE:** Running the script in Bash, the script will request *sudo* password to install EOOS on Linux.

 ###### 1. Go to scripts directory